 Oxytocin (OT) regulates food intake and body weight, particularly in obese individuals.
 Decreases in the effects of OT have recently been implicated in metabolic disturbances, and the administration of estradiol (E2) increased serum OT levels.
 Although weight gain is frequently observed in perimenopausal women, endogenous OT levels remain unclear.
 Therefore, we herein compared endogenous levels of hypothalamic and serum OT between young and middle-aged perimenopausal female rats and examined the relationship between serum estrogen and leptin levels.
 Body weight and visceral and subcutaneous fat weights were higher in middle-aged rats.
 Although no significant differences were observed in serum OT and E2 levels, serum leptin levels and hypothalamic mRNA levels of OT and the OT receptor (OTR) were significantly higher in middle-aged rats than in young rats.
 Serum OT levels did not correlate with hypothalamic OT mRNA levels or serum E2 levels.
 E2 maintains serum OT levels in perimenopausal rats, and other factors may elevate hypothalamic OT/OTR mRNA levels.
 Increases in body and fat weights in perimenopausal rats may be attributed to factors other than OT.
 Therefore, the administration of OT alone may not be sufficient to prevent metabolic disorders induced by the perimenopausal status.
 J. Med.
 Invest.
 71 : 246-250, August, 2024.

-Shota Yamamoto, Ryosuke Arakaki, Hiroki Noguchi, Asuka Takeda, Maimi Uchishiba, Shuhei Kamada, Ayuka Mineda, Masafumi Kon, Riyo Kinouchi, Yuri Yamamoto, Kanako Yoshida, Takashi Kaji, Nobuo Shinohara and Takeshi Iwasa : Kisspeptin administration may promote precopulatory behavior in male rats independently or supplementally to testosterone and contribute to proceptive behavior in female partners, reducing mating failure, General and Comparative Endocrinology, Vol.353, 114528, 2024.
+Shota Yamamoto, Ryosuke Arakaki, Hiroki Noguchi, Asuka Takeda, Maimi Uchishiba, Shuhei Kamada, Ayuka Mineda, Masafumi Kon, Riyo Kinouchi, Yuri Yamamoto, Kanako Yoshida, Takashi Kaji, Nobuo Shinohara and Takeshi Iwasa : Kisspeptin administration may promote precopulatory behavior in male rats independently or supplementally to testosterone and contribute to proceptive behavior in female partners, reducing mating failure, General and Comparative Endocrinology, 353, 114528, 2024.

 (要約)